Grab a red pen and get ready to whip your college application into shape.

 - Semicolons/colons: Semicolons (;) separate complete but related sentences or a series of items within a series.
 (This comic explains semicolons better than I ever could.)
 Colons (:) introduce a supporting thought or examples.
 For example: He brought everything we needed for a road trip: snacks, snacks, and more snacks.

 Try at least one (if not all three) of these reading tricks to help you proofread better:

 - Read slowwwwwly.
 Like, painfully slowly.
 It will feel weird, but it will help you catch more errors.

 - Read aloud.
 This is one of my favorite editing tricks, because it’s so easy but so effective.
 You will hear when your writing sounds confusing, and you’ll pick up on missing words.

 - Read backwards.
 Your brain will see the words differently.
-This isn’t a good tactic for editing for content or overall “flow,” of course, but you’ll pick up on misspellings and other oddities.
+This isn’t a good tactic for editing for content or overall “flow,” of course, but you may see missing punctuation and other oddities.

 Do it more than once